Laptops · Resale guide

 Warranty Status Timeline

-For most 4-year-old laptops, third-party insurance from providers like Jio, Flipkart, or Amazon is generally not worth the premium.
-The cost of the plan often outweighs the potential payout, especially considering the depreciation of the device and the likelihood of minor issues not being fully covered.
+For a laptop that is four years old, third-party insurance plans from providers like Jio, Flipkart, or Amazon are generally not worth the premium.
+The cost of the policy often approaches or exceeds the remaining value of the device, and claims for age-related issues are typically difficult.

 Pre-Purchase Inspection Checklist